jianhong/chipseq/README.md

 ## Analysis data from GEO database

-Here is the example to download data from GEO database and run analysis
+Here is the example to download data from GEO database and run analysis.
+The downloader will filter the seqtype by ChIP-Seq.
+You can reset the seqtype by --seqtype parameter.

 ```bash
 nextflow run jianhong/chipseq --input GSE90661 --genome R64-1-1
 ```

-To speed your download, you may want to add [E-utilities api_key](https://ncbiinsights.ncbi.nlm.nih.gov/2017/11/02/new-api-keys-for-the-e-utilities/).
+To breakdown the limitation, you may want to add [E-utilities api_key](https://ncbiinsights.ncbi.nlm.nih.gov/2017/11/02/new-api-keys-for-the-e-utilities/).
 Let’s say that you create a key and its value is “ABCD123”.
 NOTE: docker version not support this.